haje01/wzdat/README.rst

 wzdat_
 ======

-WzDat is an acronym for Webzen Data Analysis Toolkit, which started as an attempt to build IPython & Pandas based data analysis system.
+**WzDat** is an acronym for Webzen Data Analysis Toolkit, which started as an attempt to build `IPython <http://ipython.org>`_ & `Pandas <http://pandas.pydata.org>`_ based data analysis system.
 Currently WzDat consist of three packages.
-WzDat Python Module, `WzDat Forwarder <https://github.com/haje01/wdfwd>`_ for Windows and WzDat Dashboard.
+WzDat Python Module, `WzDat Forwarder for Windows <https://github.com/haje01/wdfwd>`_ and WzDat Dashboard.

-This repository is only for WzDat Python Module.
-In this document, ``wzdat`` is to name WzDat Python Module, and WzDat to name the data analysis system.
+This repository is for WzDat Python Module & Dashboard.

-For now, you can install this package by cloning from `Github repository`__
+To install, you need to clone from `Github repository`__

 .. code-block:: console